Last updated: May 29th, 2023 at 04:31 am

 - Even and Comfortable Heat Distribution: One of the significant advantages of boiler heat only systems is their ability to provide even heat distribution.
 Through the use of radiators or underfloor heating, these systems ensure that every corner of your space is kept comfortably warm, eliminating cold spots and drafts.

-- Domestic Hot Water Supply: Many boiler heat only systems are designed to provide domestic hot water in addition to space heating.
-This integration eliminates the need for separate water heaters and allows for a streamlined and efficient heating system.
+- Domestic Hot Water Supply: Many heat only boiler systems are designed to provide domestic hot water in addition to space heating.
+This integration eliminates the need for separate water heaters and allows for a streamlined and efficient central heating system.

 - Compatibility with Radiators and Underfloor Heating: Boiler heat only systems seamlessly integrate with traditional radiators and modern underfloor heating systems.
 This flexibility provides homeowners with options to choose the heating method that best suits their preferences and requirements.